zakk-h/vlp/src/info/parkintro.md

 <a href="http://friendsofthevaldeserec.org/" target="_blank">Friends of the Valdese Rec</a>
 volunteer organization.

+To donate to build a **150 foot suspension bridge** connecting McGalliard Falls and Valdese Lakeside Park <a href="http://friendsofthevaldeserec.org/donate-2" target="_blank">tap here.</a>

+Donations are accepted through Facebook, Paypal, Mail, or a Stock donation.

+**See a trail that has a tree down, tall grass, or any other issue?** Fill out the <a href="http://docs.google.com/forms/d/e/1FAIpQLScHY7sXLqqrayqviz1cJ0upHKMaSclZd_FkdYX8XcsG1YNxbA/viewform?usp=sf_link" target="_blank">form</a>  to let the FVR volunteers know and we'll take care of it.
+<a href="http://docs.google.com/forms/d/e/1FAIpQLScHY7sXLqqrayqviz1cJ0upHKMaSclZd_FkdYX8XcsG1YNxbA/viewform?usp=sf_link" target="_blank">Trail Maintence Form</a>

+**Know of a trail we don't have on the map?** Let us know some information about where it is and we'll consider adding it to the Adventure Map.
+<a href="http://docs.google.com/forms/d/e/1FAIpQLSdFYcDCt-2WTX7Z-bKeqR_rO2lHcCua98KdzfxEnAAyu2cJMg/viewform?usp=sf_link" target="_blank">New Trail Form.</a>

+**Planning to go out on the water?** You can check the water level <a href="https://lakes.duke-energy.com/index.html#/detail/14/Detail" target="_blank">on this site.</a>
+We recommend putting in at the Table Rock Viewing Site less than 0.1 miles down the Greenway.

+**Want to see all the wildlife found at the park?** Visit <a target='_blank' href='https://zakklab.valdese.info'>this site to see it all.</a>

 Below are descriptions of each trail.
 Click on the trail to see more information.

 <details>
 <summary>Greenway</summary>